 sweethearts-2025-moving-valentines day experiential

-How Brands are Making (and Building) Valentine’s Day Connections
+How Brands Can Make (and Build) Valentine’s Day Connections

-Valentine’s Day is right around the corner, and on top of producing special-edition products and offers, from heart-shaped pepperoni pizza kits to cooking classes for romantics, brands are seizing this annual opportunity to encourage consumers to stop and smell the roses (or in the case of LEGO, to build one).
-Brand love is in the air… let’s explore how and where.
+Valentine’s Day is a key holiday in experiential, and on top of producing special-edition products and offers, from heart-shaped pepperoni pizza kits to cooking classes for romantics, brands seize this annual opportunity to encourage consumers to stop and smell the roses (or in the case of LEGO, to build one).
+Brand love is in the air… let’s explore the tactics.

 LEGO BUILDS ON ITS BOTANICALS LINES

-LEGO continues to engage new generations of builders with its botanical lines that the brand is fittingly bringing to life in time for Valentine’s Day this year.
-Inspired by data that shows a 51-percent “surge” in social media discussions focused on how consumers feel disconnected to their loved ones, the brand has launched the Botanicals Le Florist Flower Truck Tour, a global campaign celebrating all forms of love—“from soulmates and besties, to favorite colleagues and self-lovers.”
+LEGO continued to engage new generations of builders with its botanical lines that the brand fittingly brought to life in time for Valentine’s Day.
+Inspired by data that shows a 51-percent “surge” in social media discussions focused on how consumers feel disconnected to their loved ones, the brand launched the Botanicals Le Florist Flower Truck Tour, a global campaign celebrating all forms of love—“from soulmates and besties, to favorite colleagues and self-lovers.”

-The tour kicked off ahead of Valentine’s Day Jan.
-31 through Feb.
-2 at Madison Square Park in New York City, and will travel to Atlanta, Nashville and Toronto, before heading to Europe and then Asia.
-The trolley-style activation offers floral displays (the kind that don’t wilt or rot), selfie spots and interactive workshops, with consumers able to build custom blooms to take away.
+The tour kicked off ahead of Valentine’s Day at Madison Square Park in New York City, and traveled to Atlanta, Nashville and Toronto, before heading to Europe and then Asia.
+The trolley-style activation offered floral displays (the kind that don’t wilt or rot), selfie spots and interactive workshops, with consumers able to build custom blooms to take away.

-Those unable to catch the truck in person can watch free eight-minute-long online workshops with celebrity florist and artistic director Jeff Leatham via LEGO.com/Botanicals (event marketers, take note of the micro workshop format).
-In addition, select LEGO stores across the AMS and AMEA regions are hosting Valentine’s Day-themed “Make & Take” experiences leading up to Feb.
-14.
+Those unable to catch the truck in person could watch free eight-minute-long online workshops with celebrity florist and artistic director Jeff Leatham via LEGO.com/Botanicals (event marketers, take note of the micro-workshop format).
+In addition, select LEGO stores across the AMS and AMEA regions hosted Valentine’s Day-themed “Make & Take” experiences leading up to the holiday.

 LEGO Botanicals Le Florist Truck Experience valentine's day